Bytebrkr/kript0_net/README.md

-# Kript0_net - Network Vulnerability Scanner
+# Kript0_net - Basic Network Vulnerability Scanner
-Kript0boi is a Python script designed to scan a target network for potential vulnerabilities and security risks.
+Kript0_net is a Python script designed to scan a target network for potential vulnerabilities and security risks.
 It provides a set of features to help identify open ports, perform reverse DNS lookup, validate SSL/TLS certificates, check for common misconfigurations, and perform network traceroute.

 # Features
 Port Scanning: The script scans a range of ports on the target host to identify open ports.
 It displays the open ports along with their associated services.